RLBot/discord-bot/README.md

 TournamentAnnouncerBot.py is a project being developed by Skyborg that will enable live score tracking for official tournaments.

-If you want to test it please rename config_example.py to config.py and edit the token.
+If you want to test it please rename config_example.py to config.py and edit the token within config.py.